blacksenator/fritzsoap/README.md

 ## Wishes

 First of all, it has to be said that the TR-064 interface is a great thing.
 Although around 500 actions give **the impression that almost everything of the FRITZ!Box can be output or changed via SOAP, this is of course not true**!
-From my point of view, Actions (functions) are missing for some interesting output and tasks.
+From my point of view, actions (functions) are missing for some interesting output and tasks.
 Just to highlight a few:

 * telephony
   * disconnect inbound calls
 * parental controls
-  * get connected devices
+  * get connected devices with their profile
-  * change filters of devices
+  * change filters/profile of devices
-  * get ticket list
+  * get ticket list as array with state
-  * refresh ticket list
 * USB devices
-  * get connected devices
+  * get connected memory devices
-  * disconnect/reconnect devices
+  * disconnect/reconnect those devices

+Apart from that, there are a number of actions where it is unclear which value is to be passed as input, or there is no action that provides the input parameter.
+Last but not least, there are cases where a get-action returns a value (e.g. `NewDeviceHandle`) that is obviously expected as input by the next action `getDeviceByHandle()` - but is not accepted at all.

 ## License